burakeregar/KotlinMvpArchitecture/README.md

 # KotlinMvpArchitecture
 Clean MVP Architecture with Dagger2 + Retrofit2 + Mockito + Fresco + EasiestGenericRecyclerAdapter + EventBus + Anko using Kotlin.

+Note: If you would like to use RxJava, [you can check this repo.](https://github.com/burakeregar/KotlinRxMvpArchitecture)

 This repo contains demo module which retrieves mars images from the NASA API.
 The main purpose of the repo is to reduce the time spent on starting a new project or adding new modules to your existing project.
 You can add new modules with just 2-3 clicks without writing any code.
 I have developed an Android Studio template for it.
 [You can check that KotlinMvpTemplateGenerator from here.](https://github.com/burakeregar/KotlinMvpTemplateGenerator)

 I have separated activity dependencies/components from AppComponent to avoid conflicts.
 KotlinMvpTemplate generates all of required dependency classes, presenters etc. for each module automatically.